Or – $6.00 AIRPORT TAX

 But it almost never happened.
 And I’ll tell you why – because of a measly $6.00 airport tax.

 You see, by necessity we had our honeymoon first.
 Because Cozumel law states you must be in the country four days before you can legally marry.
 Not a problem.
 We were staying at a beautiful resort and they had a helpful coordinator to schedule off-island jaunts.
 Which is why we chose this destination – it’s proximity to the Yucatan interior and the amazing Mayan ruin complex of Chichén Itzá.

 Excited beyond reason, we booked the luxury excursion and paid our day long tour price including – you guessed it – a $6 airport tax.
 That’s per person, mind you.
 Now, don’t get me wrong, I was completely fine with paying the tax.
 At least, I was the first time.

-The next morning about seven of us resort tourists boarded a little puddle-jumper and flew over to Cancun where we switched to a slightly larger plane.
+The next morning about seven of us resort tourists boarded a little puddle-jumper and flew over to Cancun where we switched to a slightly larger, though drastically older, prop plane.
 We had our boarding passes, but still had to wait in line to get them stamped.
-At the counter we handed over our passes and the clerk at the counter said… “$6 airport tax due.”
+At the counter we handed over our passes and the clerk at the counter said… “$6 airport tax please.”

-“Wait a minute,” we said.
+“Wait a minute,” I said.
 “We already paid that tax back on Cozumel.
 See…here’s our receipt.”

-She smiled and nodded and still said, “$6 dollar airport tax due.”
+She smiled and nodded and still said, “$6 dollar airport tax please.”

 All things are relative I suppose and if you compared the trip to the guns and chickens option, it qualified as luxury.